GunnarIsenberg/Gunnar_JavaFrameworks_School/README.md

 ## PART_C_NOTES:
 1/4/2024 - mainscreen.html was altered to reflect the chose company name.
 Lines 14, 18, 21, 45 were changed.

+## PART_D_PROMPT:
+(D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.)

+# PART_D_NOTES:
+Generated images using DALLE for our products.
+Placed them in resources/static/images.
+Created a controller for the about page titled AboutController in java/controllers/AboutController.
+Altered MainScreenController to include a GetMapping on /about on lines 54 - 57.